 Conservation Challenges

 Carnivores face numerous conservation challenges due to habitat loss, poaching, and conflicts with human activities.
-As human populations expand and encroach upon habitats, carnivores often come into direct contact with humans and their livestock.
+As human populations expand and encroach upon natural habitats, carnivores often come into direct contact with humans and their livestock.
 This can lead to retaliatory killings, as carnivores may prey on livestock or pose a perceived threat to human safety.

 Conservation efforts focus on protecting carnivores and their habitats, implementing measures to minimize human-wildlife conflicts, and raising awareness about the importance of these animals in maintaining healthy ecosystems.
 By understanding the ecological roles and unique adaptations of carnivores, we can work towards coexistence and ensure the long-term survival of these remarkable creatures.